Data protection information

 § 9 Use of social media platforms

-(1) We currently use the following social media platforms for information and marketing purposes: YouTube, Facebook and Instagram.
-The legal basis for this is Article 6 paragraph 1 sentence 1 lit. f GDPR.
-Technically, our respective websites are integrated via a simple link.
+(1) We currently use the following social media platforms for information and marketing purposes: YouTube, Facebook, and Instagram.
+The legal basis for this is Article 6(1)(f) GDPR.
+Technically, our respective presences are integrated via a simple link.
 Personal data is only transferred to a platform operator when you click on the respective link.
 The links to the platforms can be found in the header of our website.
-Please note that the platforms mentioned are based in the USA.
-When you visit their websites, your personal data may therefore be transferred and stored there.
-We have no influence on the data processing procedures, the full scope of data collection, the purposes of processing, the storage periods or details on deletion are not known to us.
-Data is collected regardless of whether you have an account with the platform operator and are logged in there.
-If you are logged in to the platform, your data collected by us will be assigned directly to your existing account.
-If you do not wish this to happen, you should log out after using the respective platform.
+Please note that the aforementioned platforms are based in the USA.
+When you visit their websites, your personal data may therefore be transferred there and stored.
+We have no influence on the data processing procedures, and we are not aware of the full scope of data collection, the purposes of processing, the storage periods, or details regarding deletion.
+Data collection takes place regardless of whether you have an account with the platform operator and are logged in there.
+If you are logged in to the platform, the data we collect will be directly assigned to your existing account.
+If you do not want this to happen, you should log out after using the respective platform.

-§ 10 Facebook fan page
+§ 10 Facebook fanpage

 (3) The use of this service is based on your consent in accordance with Article 6(1)(a) GDPR and Section 25(1) TDDDG.
 Consent can be revoked at any time.

-(6) Facebook / Meta also processes your personal data in the USA.
-The data transfer takes place on the basis of certification in accordance with the ‘EU-US Data Privacy Framework’ (DPF).
-The DPF is an agreement between the European Union and the USA, which is intended to ensure compliance with European data protection standards for data processing in the USA.
+(6) Facebook/Meta also processes your personal data in the US.
+Data transfer is based on certification under the EU-US Data Privacy Framework (DPF).
+The DPF is an agreement between the European Union and the US that aims to ensure compliance with European data protection standards when data is processed in the US.

 § 11 Integration of YouTube videos

-(5) Google also processes your personal data in the USA.
-The data transfer takes place on the basis of certification in accordance with the ‘EU-US Data Privacy Framework’ (DPF).
-The DPF is an agreement between the European Union and the USA, which is intended to ensure compliance with European data protection standards for data processing in the USA.
+(5) Google also processes your personal data in the US.
+Data transfer is based on certification under the EU-US Data Privacy Framework (DPF).
+The DPF is an agreement between the European Union and the US that aims to ensure compliance with European data protection standards when data is processed in the US.

 § 12 Instagram

 (2) When you click on the link, a direct connection is established between your device and the Instagram server.
-Instagram thereby receives information about your visit to this website.
+Instagram receives information about your visit to this website.
 If you are logged into your Instagram account, you can link the content of this website to your Instagram profile by clicking on the Instagram button.
 This allows Instagram to associate your visit to our website with your user account.
-We would like to point out that, as the provider of the pages, we have no knowledge of the content of the transmitted data or its use by Instagram.
+We would like to point out that, as the provider of the pages, we have no knowledge of the content of the data transmitted or its use by Instagram.

 (3) The use of this service is based on your consent in accordance with Article 6(1)(a) GDPR and Section 25(1) TDDDG.
 Consent can be revoked at any time.

-(6) Facebook / Meta also processes your personal data in the USA.
-The data transfer takes place on the basis of certification in accordance with the ‘EU-US Data Privacy Framework’ (DPF).
-The DPF is an agreement between the European Union and the USA, which is intended to ensure compliance with European data protection standards for data processing in the USA.
+(6) Facebook/Meta also processes your personal data in the US.
+Data transfer is based on certification under the EU-US Data Privacy Framework (DPF).
+The DPF is an agreement between the European Union and the US that aims to ensure compliance with European data protection standards when data is processed in the US.

 Collection and processing of personal data

-• First name and surname
+- First name and surname

-• Gender
+- Gender

-• Date of birth
+- Date of birth

-• Address (street, house number, postcode, place of residence)
+- Address (street, house number, postcode, place of residence)

-• Nationality
+- Nationality

-• Payment made
+- Payment made

-(2) The legal basis for the processing of your personal data is Article 6 (1) sentence 1 lit. b and f GDPR.
-The common RMV conditions of carriage allow the responsible transport companies to charge and collect an increased fare from passengers who are found travelling without a valid ticket.
-The data is also stored to record repeat offences.
-In such cases, we reserve the right to initiate criminal proceedings.
+(2) The legal basis for the processing of your personal data is Article 6(1)(b) and (f) GDPR.
+The RMV’s general conditions of carriage and fare regulations allow the responsible transport companies to collect and recover an increased charge from passengers who are found without a valid ticket.
+The data is also stored for the purpose of recording repeat offenses.
+In such cases, we reserve the right to take legal action.

 Data transfer to third parties